Leopard 2: Germany

 On 25 January 2023, the German government confirmed that it would make 14 Leopard 2A6 (a company-strength number) available for Ukraine and would give authorisation to European partners to reexport their vehicles.
 The goal is for European Leopard 2 operators to provide two battalions worth, or 88 tanks, to Ukraine.

-According to the German government, the tanks will be delivered to Ukraine after training Ukrainian service men.
+According to the German government, the tanks will be delivered to Ukraine after training Ukrainian service personnel.
 This process would take up to three months.
 Some tanks are held by the Bundeswehr, others by the Leopard manufacturer Rheinmetall.
 The latter has said they could be ready to be dispatched by March 2023.
 However, they also warned that some vehicles held in long-term storage would require extensive refurbishment and updating before they could be considered suitable for combat in Ukraine.
-On January 26, Pistorius, the German minister of defense, stated that the tanks would be delivered in late March or early April.
+On 26 January, Pistorius, the German minister of defense, stated that the tanks would be delivered in late March or early April.
 On 24 February 2023, the German Department of Defence confirmed Germany would increase its Leopard 2A6 contribution from 14 to 18, thus providing 1 full tank battalion together with the contributions of Portugal and Sweden.

+On 27 March 2023, Germany delivered 18 Leopard 2A6 tanks to Ukraine with two accompanying armoured recovery vehicles and necessary spare parts.

+On 28 March 2023, the security board of the Swiss National Council recommended that 25 Leopard 2 in storage should be sold to the German manufacturer Krauss-Maffei-Wegmann so that Germany can replace some of its own tanks now serving in Ukraine.
+As of this day, Switzerland keeps 96 Leopard 2 in storage.
+As the tanks' sale requires decommissioning, the Bundeswehr waits for approval by the Swiss parliament.

+On 27 September 2023, the Swiss parliament has voted to decommission 25 Leopard 2 tanks, allowing them to be sold back to Germany.
+Germany has given assurances that ex-Swiss tanks will not be sent to Ukraine.

 Poland

-Poland welcomed the German decision to allow the transfer of Leopard 2 tanks to Ukraine, with the Polish government announcing on 25 January it would transfer 14 Leopards to Ukraine from a total Polish stock of 250, in addition to a further 50–60 Soviet-era tanks.
+Poland welcomed the German decision to allow the transfer of Leopard 2 tanks to Ukraine, with the Polish government announcing on 25 January it would transfer 14 Leopards to Ukraine from a total Polish stock of 247, in addition to a further 50–60 Soviet-era tanks.
 On 24 February 2023, the first 4 Leopard 2A4 tanks from Polish stocks were delivered to Ukraine.
 These are the first Leopard 2 tanks to be operated by Ukraine.